-There are some relationships that lead to marriage.
-But before venturing into what you will eventually enjoy (or endure) throughout the rest of your life, there are some vital elements that must be considered.
+Some relationships lead to marriage.
+But before venturing into what you will eventually enjoy (or endure) throughout your life, some vital elements of a marriage must be considered.

-Before you say “I do”, be sure that you truly love your partner and they love you the way you do.
+Before you say “I do,” be sure that you genuinely love your partner, and they love you for who you are.

-Both of you tend to deal with situations as they come up more effectively without wasting any time.
-It is a sign you are in a healthy relationship if and your partner is on the same page.
 No partner in a relationship should feel shy or timid about communicating their feelings at any point.
-Neither of you should have seconds thoughts about sharing your needs, desires, pain points and thoughts.
+Neither of you should have second thoughts about sharing your needs, desires, pain points, and thoughts.

 Selfishness in a relationship is like a wrecking ball that shakes the foundation of a marriage.